Global types and event structure semantics for asynchronous multiparty sessions: Asynchronous types

-As may be expected, networks will be typed by \agts, see \refToFigure{fig:typingAs}.
-A standard guarantee that should be ensured by \agts\ is that each participant whose behaviour is not terminated can do some action.
-Moreover, since communications are split into outputs and inputs in the syntax of \sgts, we must make sure that each input has a matching output in the type, and vice versa.
-To account for all these requirements we will impose well-formedness conditions on \agts.
+Asynchronous types will be used to type networks, see \refToFigure{fig:typingAs}.
+A standard guarantee they should ensure is that each participant whose behaviour is not terminated can do some action.
+Moreover, since communications are split into outputs and inputs in global types, we must make sure that each input is balanced by an output in the type or by a message in the queue, and vice versa.
+These requirements will be formulated as well-formedness conditions on \agts.